How to Install and Configure Drupal on Ubuntu 22.04

 SHOW CREATE DATABASE drupal_db;

-3. Look for CHARACTER SET utf8mb4.
-Your credentials match what you’ll enter in settings.php:
+2. Your database credentials should match what you’ll enter in settings.php:

 $databases['default']['default'] = [